IBM/charts/stable/ibm-microclimate/README.md

 For example:

-`helm install --name microclimate --set global.rbac.serviceAccountName=portal-sa,jenkins.rbac.serviceAccountName=devopsjenkins-sa,jenkins.Pipeline.Registry.Url=mycluster.icp:8500/<a namespace>, hostName=microclimate.${INGRESS_IP}.nip.io, jenkins.Master.HostName=jenkins.${INGRESS_IP}.nip.io --namespace team1 ibm-charts/ibm-microclimate`
+`helm install --name microclimate --namespace ns2 --set global.rbac.serviceAccountName=ns2-micro-sa,jenkins.rbac.serviceAccountName=ns2-devops-sa,hostName=microclimate.${INGRESS_IP}.nip.io,jenkins.Pipeline.Registry.Url=mycluster.icp:8500/ns2,jenkins.Master.HostName=jenkins.${INGRESS_IP}.nip.io ibm-charts/ibm-microclimate`

-The `jenkins.Pipeline.Registry.Url` value should be provided where the namespace corresponds to where your Docker registry's namespace is (which could remain in `default`).
+Configure the `jenkins.Pipeline.Registry.Url` as the namespace corresponding to your Docker registry namespace.
+In the above example, you cannot push to the default Docker registry in a non-default namespace because the pod will not have pull permissions.
+As a result, you must set  `jenkins.Pipeline.Registry.Url=mycluster.icp:8500/ns2`

-It is up to an administrator to create the service account along with corresponding cluster role bindings and roles that will be used: for a worked example see [the non-default namespace documentation for Microclimate](https://microclimate-dev2ops.github.io/installndnamespace).
+It is up to an administrator to create the service account with the corresponding cluster role bindings and roles.
+For a worked example see [the non-default namespace documentation for Microclimate](https://microclimate-dev2ops.github.io/installndnamespace).

-Secrets should also be created in the namespace you will be deploying into, for example, you can append `--namespace team1` to create the secret in the `team1` namespace, and the examples below should be modified accordingly.
+Secrets should also be created in the namespace that you deploy into, for example, you can append `--namespace team1` to create the secret in the `team1` namespace, and the examples below should be modified accordingly.

 ```
 kubectl create secret docker-registry microclimate-registry-secret \